PivaleCo/nuxt-image-loader-module/README.md

   * `actions` - An array of image actions to perform.
 For example, referring to the [Graphicsmagick documentation](http://aheckmann.github.io/gm/docs.html) you'll find several actions which can be performed.
 You notice for the example `nuxt.config.js` example above that each action is defined with the processing method name first followed by a (`|`) pipe separator.
 If the processing method has arguments (such as height and width) then these are appended to the action delimited by further pipe separators.
   * `macros` - This module currently only has one macro defined called `scaleAndCrop`.
 This does some heavy lifting to chain multiple actions together into an easy-to-read requirement.
 We'll add to this list of macros as we find further uses for common sets of actions.
 If you'd like to suggest others, please [open an issue](https://github.com/reallifedigital/nuxt-image-loader-module/issues), or, even better, submit a pull request.
   * (Please note that you _can_ use macros and actions together, just bear in mind that actions are performed _after_ macros.)
+* `forceGenerateImages` - This is an object to force process image style derivatives in generate mode.
+See details further down in this readme.

 ## Calling a processed image with query strings